- Reference >

 - To drop all indexes except the

-index and the last remaining shard key index from the collection if one exists, specify"*"
+_idindex and the last remaining shard key index from the collection if one exists, specify"*". - To drop a single index, specify either the index name,

 the index specification document (unless the index is a